 Pursuant to the terms of our initial public offering, offering proceeds were held in an escrow account until we met the minimum offering amount of \$2,000,000.
-As of June 30, 2015, proceeds had not been released from escrow and no shares had been issued to investors.
 On July 2, 2015, we received subscriptions aggregating \$2,000,000, and the subscription proceeds held in escrow were released to us.
-As of August 6, 2015, we had received and accepted investors' subscriptions for and issued 124,381 shares of our common stock in our initial public offering, resulting in gross offering proceeds of approximately \$3,109,537.
+As of September 30, 2015, we had received and accepted investors' subscriptions for and issued 242,373 shares of our common stock in the offering, including 246 shares of common stock pursuant to our distribution reinvestment plan, resulting in gross offering proceeds of \$6,053,189.
 We will continue to offer shares of our common stock on a continuous basis until January 20, 2017, unless extended.
 However, in certain states the offering may continue for only one year unless we renew the offering period for an additional year.
 We reserve the right to terminate our initial public offering at any time.
 Moody National Advisor II, LLC is our advisor.
-Subject to certain restrictions and limitations, our advisor manages our day-today operations and our portfolio of properties and real estate-related assets.
+Subject to certain restrictions and limitations, our advisor manages our day-to-day operations and our portfolio of properties and real estate-related assets.
 Our advisor sources and presents investment opportunities to our board of directors.
 Our advisor also provides investment management, marketing, investor relations and other administrative services on our behalf.

 Substantially all of our business will be conducted through Moody National Operating Partnership II, LP, our operating partnership.
 We are the sole general partner of our operating partnership and our subsidiary, Moody OP Holdings II, LLC, and Moody National LPOP II, LLC, an affiliate of our advisor, are the initial limited partners of our operating partnership.
 As we accept subscriptions for shares, we will transfer substantially all of the net proceeds of the offering to our operating partnership as a capital contribution.
 The limited partnership agreement of our operating partnership provides that our operating partnership will be operated in a manner that will enable us to (1) satisfy the requirements for being classified as a REIT for federal income tax purposes, (2) avoid any federal income or excise tax liability and (3) ensure that our operating partnership will not be classified as a "publicly traded partnership" for purposes of Section 7704 of the Internal Revenue Code, which classification could result in our operating partnership being taxed as a corporation, rather than as a partnership.
 In addition to the administrative and operating costs and expenses incurred by our operating partnership in acquiring and operating our investments, our operating partnership pays all of our administrative costs and expenses, and such expenses will be treated as expenses of our operating partnership.
-We will experience a relative increase in liquidity as additional subscriptions for shares of our common stock are received and a relative decrease in liquidity as offering proceeds are used to acquire and operate our assets.
+We will experience a relative increase in liquidity as additional subscriptions for shares of our operating partnership.
+We will experience a negative increase in liquidity as additional subscriptions for shares of our operating partnership.
+We will experience an elative increase in liquidity as additional subscriptions for shares of our common stock are received and a relative decrease in liquidity as offering proceeds are used to acquire and operate our assets.